Tell Albany to take action, visit (phone2action)

 Access to Legal Services changes lives.
 Check this out:

-Ayansley Landin is a political refugee and artist from Cuba who had to flee due to his music critiquing the dictatorship.
+Ayansley Landin is a political refugee and artist from Cuba who had to flee due to his music critiquing the government.
 Without the legal representation he found, he would have not known how to navigate our complicated legal system and received his work permit.

 For any press inquiries or questions, contact info@care4immigrants.org